lucyinthesky2111/the-one-with-all-the-questions/assets/docs/README.md

   ## User Stories
   These can be found in my GitHub [project board](https://github.com/users/lucyinthesky2111/projects/9/views/1) for this repository.

-  As a player of the game, these are the features I want to see ranked in order of importance.
+  As a player of the game, these are the features I want to see ranked in order of importance:

   ### Must Have Features
   * Clear instructions as to how to play the game which are accessible from anywhere on the site (user story 2).
   * Immediate visual feedback as to whether my answer is correct or incorrect for each question (user story 3).
-  * Visual feedback as to my current score all throughout the game (user story 4).
-  * To see my final score at the end of the game so I can replay and try to beat it (user story 5).
+  * Facility to see my final score at the end of the game, so I can replay and try to beat it (user story 4).
-  * For there to be questions of varying difficulty levels so I can participate regardless of my knowledge level. (user story 6 ).
+  * For there to be questions of varying difficulty levels, so I can participate regardless of my knowledge level (user story 5).

   ### Should Have Features
-  * To
+  *

   ### Could Have Features
-  * To be able to filter questions by difficulty level (user story ..... )
+  *

 ## User Expectations and Requirements
 * All user story 1 (must-have)